-The basic function of the digestive system is described here:
+The basic function of the digestive system of a chicken is described here:

 - The beak moistens food with Saliva.
-Food is not chewed.
+Food is not chewed, but large pieces of food are torn into smaller pieces.

 - The oesophagus takes the food down to the crop to be stored.
 After a chicken has eaten, the crop will feel full and bulge.